-In accordance with its Procedures for Consultation in the Telecommunications and Broadcasting Sectors of Trinidad and Tobago (TATT 2021), the Authority will seek the views of stakeholders and the public on this Plan.
-The Plan will undergo two rounds of public consultation.
-Each round shall be at least four weeks in duration.
-Comments from each round will be reviewed and incorporated where necessary, relevant and useful to the development of the local telecommunications sector.
+The Plan will undergo a second round of public consultation, which shall be at least four weeks in duration.
+Comments from that round will be reviewed and incorporated where necessary, relevant and useful to the development of the local telecommunications sector.